Toranks/Art-of-Fighting--Trouble-in-SouthTown/Files/readme (english).txt

 		Start AOF.exe and and do the method described before.
 You can delete the # symbol when you solve the problem.

-	*NOTE:	i was unable to fix this errors, but they only happen very rarely I've tested the game and now it is very stable.
+	2- The cup game in club kat can fail sometimes.
+I think it also has something to do with CPU speed.
+Take it as a rare random null prize, like in any lottery.
+It does not affect the game, you can continue normally, and you can always exit the game and re-enter to retry the cup game.

+	3- In the test your might level you may find to dificult if not impossible to raise the focus bar.
+The problem seems to have something to do with the CPU/GPU speed if your playing in a 4core 3.0/i5/i7 cpu it may be to dificult to raise the focus bar.

-	4- If you experience crashes, slowdowns or memory problems at the stage with Johnny where many animals help you, there is a lighter version of that level in the "Files" folder.
+	4- If you experience crashes, slowdowns or memory problems at the stage with Johnny where many prisoners and animals helps you, there is a lighter version of that level in the "Files" folder.
 		Make a backup copy and replace the file in /data/levels/beyond/bydlvl17.txt with the one in the folder /Files/bydlvl17.txt

 	5- If the game is shuttering (bbbbrrrrr..Hiiickkk) or slowing down. delete all files in the Saves folder (AOF.cfg AOF.sav etc)